PassCore/guide/README.md

 ### 5. Far From Internet

-Core part of passcore does not need any Internet connection, that means most of threats will disapear.
+Core part of passcore does not need any Internet connection, that means most of the threats will disapear.